athenexcalibur/gp8/README.md

-# gp8
+# How to clone a Github repository to your machine

-**Instructions for beginners - How to clone the repository to your machine - by Soumya Singh.**
+By Soumya Singh

 **Acknowledgements: Alistair Madden, the Compsoc President, for this detailed explanation**